Acquaintance Time of a Graph: Graphs with

 \subsection{Algorithmic results}

-Recall that (unless $\P = \NP$) there is no polynomial time algorithm that, when given a graph $G$ with $\AC(G)=1$, finds a single round strategy for acquaintance of $G$.
+Recall that (unless $\P = \NP$) there is no polynomial time algorithm that, when given a graph $G$ with $\AC(G)=1$, finds a 1-round strategy for acquaintance of $G$.
 In this section we provide two approximation algorithms regarding graphs whose acquaintance time equals 1.
-In Theorem~\ref{thm:1-vs-(n-1) in P} we give a deterministic algorithm that finds an $(n-1)$-round strategy for acquaintance in such graphs.
-In Theorem~\ref{thm:1-vs-log(n) in RP} we give a randomized algorithm that finds an $O(\log(n))$-round strategy for acquaintance in such graphs.
+In Theorem~\ref{thm:1-vs-n/c in P} we give a deterministic algorithm that finds an $n/c$-rounds strategy for acquaintance in such graphs whose running time is $n^{c+O(1)}$.
+In Theorem~\ref{thm:1-vs-log(n) in RP} we give a randomized algorithm that finds an $O(\log(n))$-rounds strategy for acquaintance in such graphs.

-We start with the simple deterministic algorithm. \begin{theorem} There is a deterministic polynomial time algorithm that when given as input an $n$-vertex graph $G=(V,E)$ such that $\AC(G)=1$ outputs an $(n-1)$-round strategy for acquaintance in $G$. \end{theorem}
+We start with the following simple deterministic algorithm. \begin{proposition} There is a deterministic polynomial time algorithm that when given as input an $n$-vertex graph $G=(V,E)$ such that $\AC(G)=1$ outputs an $n$-rounds strategy for acquaintance in $G$. \end{proposition}

-\begin{proof} The algorithms works by taking one agent at a time and finding a 1-round strategy that allows this agent to meet all others.
-Specifically, for a given agent the algorithm works as follows.
-Suppose that the agent $p$ is located in vertex $v \in V$.
-We consider two cases: \begin{enumerate} \item There is a 1-round strategy for acquaintance that leaves $p$ in $v$. \item There is a 1-round strategy for acquaintance that moves $p$ to some $u \in V$. \end{enumerate} Note that by the hypothesis that $\AC(G)=1$ one of the two cases must hold.
-In the former case consider the bipartite graph $H = (A \cup B, F)$, where $A = N(v)$ is the neighborhood of $v$, and $B = V \setminus (N(v) \cup \{v\})$ is the set of non-neighbors of $v$.
-We add an edge $(a,b) \in A \times B$ to $F$ if and only if it is contained in $E$.
+\begin{proof} The algorithm works by taking one agent at a time and finding a 1-round strategy that allows this agent to meet all others.
+For each agent $p$ the algorithm works as follows.
+If the location of $p$ is the vertex $v \in V$, then for each possible destination $u \in N(v) \cup \{v\}$ for $p$ the algorithm constructs the bipartite graph $H_{v,u} = (A \cup B, F)$ where $A = V \setminus (N(v) \cup \{v\})$ and $B = N(u) \setminus \{v\}$, and there is an edge $(a,b) \in A \times B$ in $F$ if and only if it is contained in $E$.
+The algorithm then looks for a matching of size $|A|$ in $H_{v,u}$.
+Such a matching, if it exists, can be found in polynomial time (e.g., using an algorithm for maximum flow).
+We claim below that such a matching, augmented with the edge $(v,u)$ if needed (that is, if $v \neq u$), gives a 1-round strategy that allows $p$ to meet all other agents.
+Repeating this procedure for all agents gives an $n$-rounds strategy for acquaintance in $G$.

-Note that if a matching $M \seq E$ is a 1-round strategy for acquaintance in $G$, then $M$ restricted to the edges of $H$ induces a matching of size $|B|$.
-It is also easy to see that any matching of size $|B|$ in $H$ is a 1-round strategy that allows the agent $p$ to meet all other agents.
-Such matching can be found in polynomial time (e.g., using an algorithm for maximum flow), which completes the first case.

-The second case is handled similarly.
-Suppose there is a 1-round strategy for acquaintance $M \seq E$ that moves the agent $p$ from $v$ to $u$.
-We define a bipartite graph $H = (A \cup B, F)$, where $A = N(v) \cap N(u)$ is the set of common neighbors of $v$ and $u$, and $B = V \setminus (N(v) \cup N(u))$ is the set of common non-neighbors of $v$ and $u$.
-Then, similarly to the first case, in order to find a 1-round strategy that allows this $p$ to meet all others, it is enough to find a matching in $H$ of size $|B|$.
-This completes the proof of the theorem. \end{proof}